progit/progit/de/02-git-basics/01-chapter2.markdown

 We’ll go over what these commands do in just a minute.
 At this point, you have a Git repository with tracked files and an initial commit.

 Wir werden gleich noch einmal genauer auf diese Befehle eingehen.
-Im Moment ist nur wichtig zu verstehen, dass du jetzt ein neues, funktionierendes Git Repository erzeugt und einen ersten Commit angelegt hast.
+Im Moment ist nur wichtig zu verstehen, dass du jetzt ein Git Repository erzeugt und einen ersten Commit angelegt hast.

 ### Cloning an Existing Repository ###